rsksmart/rif-identity-ui/README.md

 yarn lerna bootstrap
 ```

+> If you add/remove a dependency from any folder inside `./apps` or `./packages`, please install (or re-install) the dependencies with `yarn lerna bootstrap`.

 ### Holder's app

 This is a react native app, you will first need to [set up React Native environment](https://reactnative.dev/docs/environment-setup).